 The former Fowler residence in 1969.

 Another of the large homes on Walnut was built for the Armour Company’s J.W.
 Strong Reid, who sold his home in 1903 when he was transferred to Chicago.
-Grain trader Thomas Brodnax bought the home that year and occupied it at least through 1930.
+Grain trader Thomas Brodnax bought the house that year and occupied it at least through 1930.

-The same block in a 1907-1950 Sunburn map.
+The same block in a 1907-1950 Sanborn map.

-Change came in the 1940s for several reasons.
+The change came in the 1940s for several reasons.
 The families who had settled on the block moved south as the city expanded.
 Their large homes, left behind, became ideal spots for cultural institutions looking to expand in Midtown.

 Also in 1944, Fowler’s home was purchased by the General Laborer’s Union, part of a trend that saw labor-related organizations moving into the area of Armour east of Main and Linwood west of Main.
 It remained a Union Hall until 1997.
 Although the home was on the National Register of Historic Places, it was demolished that year to make room for a new research laboratory for Interstate Bakeries.

-The slideshow below shows the remaining buildings on the block as they looked in 1940.
+The photos below show the rest of the homes on the block as they looked in 1940.

 Historic photos courtesy Kansas City Public Library/Missouri Valley Special Collections.